demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ## Configure Prisma Cloud Compute User Roles

 * In order to access Prisma Cloud Compute resources, a user must be assigned with a role.
-* Without insufficient user roles, commands/fetching incidents might not work.
+* Without sufficient user roles, commands/fetching incidents might not work.
 * Administrator user role can access all the Prisma Cloud Compute resources.
 * See below the user roles and their descriptions.
 * See 'Requires Role' section (each command requires a different type of role).